AI Governance

-EU AI Act high-risk compliance requires providers to complete 14 obligations by August 2, 2026: risk management, data governance, technical documentation, logging, transparency, human oversight, accuracy safeguards, quality management, conformity assessment, CE marking, and EU database registration across Articles 9-49 [EU AI Act].
-Deployers carry 12 separate obligations under Article 26.
+EU AI Act high-risk compliance requires providers to complete 14 obligations before the AI Act’s high-risk deadline, now December 2, 2027 for stand-alone Annex III systems and August 2, 2028 for systems embedded in Annex I regulated products: risk management, data governance, technical documentation, logging, transparency, human oversight, accuracy safeguards, quality management, conformity assessment, CE marking, and EU database registration across Articles 9-49 [EU AI Act].
+Deployers carry independent obligations under Article 26.

 How Does the EU AI Act Classify High-Risk AI Systems?